Why is my AC Drain Pan Full of Water?

 Once you have determined that there are no issues, the next step is to remove the water from the drain pan.
 The easiest way to do this is with a wet/dry shop vac, which you can pick up at your local hardware store.
 Simply vacuum up all of the water and dispose of it.
 Finally, remove any sludge or debris that may be at the drain.
 Check the drain termination outside for obstructions.
 Be sure the drain outlet is not blocked by mulch, pine straw or other debris.

 The water is gone, but the source of your problem still needs to be fixed.
 Start by removing the PVC cap from the top of the drainpipe.
 Next, use a strong, small wire brush to gently clear the clog.
-Once the large pieces are gone, pour a cup of bleach in the drain pan and into the top of the drain pipe (don’t forget your eye and hand protection).
+Once the large pieces are gone, pour a mix of one cup of bleach and one cup of water into the top of the drain pipe (don’t forget your eye and hand protection).
 This will get rid of any additional algae, mold, or mildew that may be gumming up the works.

 Once the clogs are clear, put the PVC cap back on and turn the power to your A/C unit on.
 If the unit does not begin to work immediately, turn it off, wait thirty minutes, and turn it back on again.
 If the problem persists, contact a professional.

-Regular maintenance can easily prevent this from occurring.
+Regular maintenance can easily prevent your drain pan from becoming full of water.
 If you live in the Raleigh or Wilmington areas of North Carolina, consider purchasing a maintenance service agreement with Newcomb and Company.
 The scope of our agreement will prevent this issue as well as many others.